ethereumjs/keythereum/README.md

     // do stuff!
 });
 ```

+### Key export

-Next, specify a password and (optionally) a key derivation function.
+You will need to specify a password and (optionally) a key derivation function.
 If unspecified, PBKDF2-SHA256 will be used to derive the AES secret key.
 ```javascript
 var password = "wheethereum";
 var kdf = "pbkdf2"; // or "scrypt" to use the scrypt kdf